-Based on the latest audited numbers (2016)
+Based on the latest audited numbers (2018)

-Total charges 2,700,225 - bonuses paid to employees -193,810

-- other variable remunerations paid to employees - fees and commissions directly paid related to fees and commissions collected - charges paid to clearing houses and other intermediaries - interests paid to members in connection with their deposits (if charge for AMFIE) - other non-recurring charges

-Risk weighted exposure amount credit, counterparty credit and dilution risks and free deliveries 5,750,542

-ADDITIONAL RISK EXPOSURE AMOUNT DUE TO FIXED OVERHEADS
+Total charges 2,871,927 - fully discretionary staff bonuses -79,200 - employees' and directors' shares in profits, to the extent that they are fully discretionary 0 - other appropriations of profits and other variable remunerations, to the extent that they are fully discretionary -169,290 - fees and commissions directly paid related to fees and commissions collected 0 - charges paid to clearing houses and other intermediaries 0 - interests paid to members in connection with their deposits (if charge for AMFIE) 0 - other non-recurring charges -13,025 TOTAL 2,610,412 TOTAL x 25% 652,603 TOTAL x 25% x 12,5 8,157,537 Risk weighted exposure amount credit, counterparty credit and dilution risks and free deliveries 7,942,816 ADDITIONAL RISK EXPOSURE AMOUNT DUE TO FIXED OVERHEADS 214,721

 The main operational risk for the Association, considering the location of its members, would be external fraud.
 The most frequent fraud attempts are fraudulent transfer of Members' funds to external third party accounts, either through falsified transfer orders or fully-fledged identity thefts.
-The Association did not suffer any fraudulent transfers 2017.
+The Association did not suffer any fraudulent transfers in 2018 or 2019.
 It has however been considered prudent to include an additional capital buffer of EUR 200,000 for the operational risk in the framework of the Pillar plus approach.